Subscribe to get our latest insights

 9 Steps to Take Now to Get Ready for the CSRD

-by Jo Anne Schwendinger | Nov 23, 2022 | Blog, Externalities, Featured, Strategy, Sustainable Business, Sustainable Design
+by Jo Anne Schwendinger | Nov 23, 2022 | 2022, Archive, Blog, Externalities, Strategy, Sustainable Business, Sustainable Design

 The European Council is expected to adopt the EU Corporate Sustainability Reporting Directive (CSRD) this month, November 2022.
 The CSRD is intended “to foster sustainable and responsible corporate behaviour and to anchor human rights and environmental considerations in companies’ operations and corporate governance.
 The new rules will ensure that businesses address adverse impacts of their actions, including in their value chains inside and outside Europe.”